1971 San Fernando earthquake: Damage

 The areas that were affected by the strongest shaking were the outlying communities north of Los Angeles that are bounded by the northern edge of the San Fernando Valley at the base of the San Gabriel Mountains.
 The unincorporated districts of Newhall, Saugus, and Solemint Junction had moderate damage, even to newer buildings.
 The area where the heaviest effects were present was limited by geographical features on the three remaining margins, with the Santa Susana Mountains on the west, the Santa Monica Mountains and the Los Angeles River to the south, and along the Verdugo Mountains to the east.
 Loss of life that was directly attributable to the earthquake amounted to 58 (a number of heart attacks and other health-related deaths were not included in this figure).
 Most deaths occurred at the Veterans and Olive View hospital complexes, and the rest were located at private residences, the highway overpass collapses, and a ceiling collapse at the Midnight Mission in downtown Los Angeles.

 The damage was greatest near and well north of the surface faulting, and at the foot of the mountains.
 The hospital buildings, the freeway overpasses, and the Sylmar Juvenile Hall were on coarse alluvium that overlay thousands of feet of loosely consolidated sedimentary material.
 In the city of San Fernando, underground water, sewer, and gas systems suffered breaks too numerous to count, and some sections were so badly damaged that they were abandoned.
 Ground displacement damaged sidewalks and roads, with cracks in the more rigid asphalt and concrete often exceeding the width of the shift in the underlying soil.
 Accentuated damage near alluvium had been documented during the investigation of the effects of the 1969 Santa Rosa earthquakes.
 A band of similarly intense damage further away near Ventura Boulevard at the southern end of the valley was also identified as having been related to soil type.

 Federal, county, and private hospitals suffered varying degrees of damage, with four major facilities in the San Fernando Valley suffering structural damage, and two of those collapsing.
 The Indian Hills Medical Center, the Foothill Medical Building, and the Pacoima Lutheran Professional building were heavily damaged.
 Nursing homes also were affected.
 The one-story Foothill Nursing Home sat very close to a section of the fault that broke the surface and was raised up three feet higher than the street.
 Scarps ran along the sidewalk and across the property.
 The building was not in use and remained standing.
 Though the reinforced concrete block structure was afflicted by the shock and uplift, the relatively good performance was in stark contrast to that of the Olive View and Veterans Hospital complexes.

+The Joseph Jensen Filtration Plant, owned by the Metropolitan Water District of Southern California, and under construction at the time of the earthquake, experienced extensive damage to underground structures.